- Hourly wages alone do not tell the complete story when deciding where to locate a manufacturing plant or supply chain.

 Source: Economics and Statistics Administration analysis of data from Bureau of Labor Statistics, International Labor Comparisons program and National Bureau of Statistics of China.

 The figure above shows how unit labor costs changed since 2000 in several countries (but does not compare costs across those countries).
-In the United States, unit labor costs decreased by nearly 17 percent between 2000 and 2011, meaning that productivity rose faster than labor costs.
+In the United States, unit labor costs decreased by nearly 17 percent between 2000 and 2012, meaning that productivity rose faster than labor costs.
 That is not the situation in many countries that are often considered as destinations for outsourcing.
 In the case of China, for example, the opposite occurred: wage increases have easily outpaced labor productivity growth.
-As a result, economy-wide unit labor costs in China have ballooned by more than 85 percent since 2000.[iii]
-Canada and South Korea also faced rising unit labor costs, with 21- and 9-percent gains, respectively.
-In Germany, unit labor costs ended the decade roughly where they started.
+As a result, economy-wide unit labor costs in China have more than doubled since 2000.[iv]
+Canada and South Korea also faced rising unit labor costs, with 22- and 24-percent gains, respectively.
+In Germany, unit labor costs ended the period about six percent lower than where they started.

 Let's consider what these trends can mean to an individual business.
-Consider the hypothetical case of ACE Hyperwidgets, Inc. which is deciding where to establish a new widget production facility.
-Let's assume that it costs $30 per hour to hire a widget maker in the United States and 93 percent less, or just $2 per hour, to hire a widget maker in country X.[iv] With this stark difference, ACE Hyperwidgets, Inc. could just end its analysis here, but it would be overlooking a huge issue: productivity differences.
+Consider the hypothetical case of ACE Hyperwidgets, Inc., which is deciding where to establish a new widget production facility.
+Let's assume that it costs $30 per hour to hire a widget maker in the United States and 93 percent less, or just $2 per hour, to hire a widget maker in country X.[v] With this stark difference, ACE Hyperwidgets, Inc. could just end its analysis here, but it would be overlooking two huge issues: productivity differences and exchange rates.
 Production is less mechanized in country X and workers have lower educational attainment than in the United States.
-As a result, U.S. workers produce 20 widgets per hour, while workers in country X churn out just 5, or 75 percent fewer.[v]
+As a result, U.S. workers produce 20 widgets per hour, while workers in country X churn out just 5, or 75 percent fewer.[vi]
 Putting these data together, we see that the direct labor costs are $0.40 per widget produced in country X, or 73 percent less than in the United States.
-However, a continuation of trends in the United States and China since 2000 suggests that these costs can change dramatically over the next ten years.
+However, if we assume trends in Country X mirror those of Chine since 2000, we see that these costs can change dramatically over the next ten years.

 |United States||Country X||Percent Difference|